nokotamustang/ModernGL_and_OpenGL_3d_rendering/README.md

 ![Screenshots](./screenshots/mgl_disp_1.png)
 ![Screenshots](./screenshots/mgl_disp_2.png)
 ![Screenshots](./screenshots/mgl_disp_3.png)
-_The left has the flat surface, then the bump mapped one, and to the right is with both parallax and bump mapping._
+_Top: At a sharp angle the render of the parallax mapping looks impressive even with a deep displacement.
+Middle: It combines nicely with the illumination and shadow casting, however not without artifacts and stepping.
+Bottom: The left has the flat surface, then the bump mapped one, and to the right is with both parallax and bump mapping with textures off and just illumination on._

 A note on normal map formats since there are two different ones: the depth and the height ones.